Last modified: 18th July 2017

 We understand that engaging with facial recognition technology may be a new experience for you.
 At Blippar, we have worked hard to ensure that facial recognition is simple, fun and safe and that it puts the user in control.

-A Face Profile is an augmented reality profile of someone’s face.
-You decide whether you want Blippar to scan your face in order to create what we call a 'Face Profile'.
-You can activate a scan of your face by activating the Face Profile setting and pointing the phone camera at your face; you then have to "join the dots" by using your nose to follow the dot around the screen so the camera sees your face from different angles.
-That process is called the ‘Blippar star’.
-This is important as it creates your unique ‘face signature’, which is essentially a set of measurements of your face features, which the Blippar app can then use to recognise as you.
+You can activate a scan of your face by first creating a Blippar account, then proceeding to the face scanning screen.
+To register your face for recognition, you will need to point the phone camera at your face; you then have to follow the prompts, guiding your nose to follow the dot around the screen so the camera sees your face from different angles.
+That process is called the ‘Blippar cross’.
+This is important as it helps to creates your unique face ‘signature’, which is essentially a set of measurements of your face features, which the Blippar app can then use to recognise you.
+The number of angles captured during this process also makes it difficult to create a fake profile using someone else’s face, however, you can report any suspicious profiles via the ‘more options’ menu on the app or by emailing us at firstname.lastname@example.org.
+We also have a way for you to report a suspicious profile you may have spotted when setting up your Halo, just follow the prompts.

-Once this is done, you can then complete your Face Profile by adding content about you which you want other users to see when they blipp you: you can link your profile to your other social media accounts, you can add photos, videos, your mood at the time using icons and 3D avatars and you can update this constantly.
-We will keep adding new kinds of content to add to your Face Profile so watch this space!
+Following the registration process, you can complete your Halo by adding content about you which you want other users to see when they blipp you: you can link your profile to social media accounts, add photos, videos, music, animated 3D personalities, moods and auras and you can update this as much as you like.
+We will keep providing new kinds of content that you can add to your Halo so watch this space!

 Facial recognition is enabled in the Blippar app.
-This means that when the app is on, it recognises when your camera is pointed at a human face or an image of a face.
-The app then checks whether there is a recognized Face Profile (this may be a facial signature which matches a face that someone has specifically created or, for public figures, from images drawn from Blipparsphere (Blippar’s knowledge graph which pulls information from publicly available sources); if there is, the Face Profile for that user or public figure has augmented reality bubbles around the image of their face on your phone screen.
+This means that when the app is on, it firstly detects when your camera is pointed at a human face or an image of a face.
+The app then checks whether there is a recognised Halo.
+This may be a facial signature which matches a face that someone has specifically created or, for public figures, from images drawn from Blipparsphere - Blippar’s knowledge graph which pulls information from publicly available sources.
+If a match is found, the Halo for that user or public figure has augmented reality bubbles around the image of their face on your phone screen.

-If the person being blipped is not a Blippar user or is a Blippar user but does not have a Face Profile, the app will not display their Face Profile (because they don't have one) and a ‘famous’ lookalike will be shown instead, based on the public figure our platform thinks they most closely resemble.
+If the person being blipped is not a Blippar user, is a Blippar user but does not have a Halo, or has made their Halo invisible, the app will not display their Halo.
+In this case, a celebrity lookalike may be shown instead based on the public figure our platform thinks they most closely resemble.

-If you blipp a public figure in real life or an image of them from a newspaper or computer screen, you will see their Blippar Face Profile (if they have created one) and, if they haven't, you will see bubbles of online content which relates to them and which has been discovered in our extensive knowledge graph.
-To do this, we have created simple facial signatures for high-profile public figures in the public eye from photographs which are generally available online.
-We think this offers a fun way to add to their online engagement with fans!
+If you blipp a public figure in real life or an image of them from print or digital media, you will see online content which relates to them and which has been discovered in Blipparsphere.
+To do this, we have created simple facial signatures for public figures from photographs which are generally available online.

-We also allow you to blipp yourself and your friends to find your "famous lookalike" based on your facial signature just for fun, and upload your lookalike to your Face Profile.
-We plan to add more fun ways for you to use your Face Profile and will launch them in the future and, where they involve using your information in different ways from what we have explained here, we will update this policy and explain how it all works.
+We also allow you to find your celebrity lookalike based on your facial signature and add it to your Halo.
+We plan to add more fun ways for you to use your Halo and will launch them in the future and, where they involve using your information in different ways from what we have explained here, we will update this policy and explain how it all works.

-We do not allow users to search the database of facial signatures and images to find someone they want to, and we do not apart from in very limited circumstances share facial signatures and images with any third party – see Will you share my facial data?
+We do not allow users to search the database of facial signatures and images to find someone specific and we do not, apart from in very limited circumstances, share facial signatures and profile information with any third party – for more details on such circumstances, see Will Blippar share my facial data?

 How are facial signatures stored?

-To make Face Profiles and related facial recognition services work, we retain the facial images you take of your face when creating a Face profile, and of public figures from online sources, and the facial signatures we create from them all on secure Amazon Web Services (“AWS”) data centres in the United States.
-We need to do this in order for the app to recognise a face as belonging to a user with a Face Profile and for the service to work.
+To make Halos and related facial recognition services work, we retain the facial images you take of your face when creating your Halo, and of public figures from online sources, and the facial signatures we create from them all on secure Amazon Web Services (“AWS”) data centres, stored separately from your account data for additional security.
+We need to do this in order for the app to recognise a face as belonging to a user with a Halo and for the service to work.

-What control do I have other my facial signature and Face Profile?
+What control do I have other my facial signature and Halo?

-A Face Profile of a user is only created if the user wants to create one.
-We do create simple facial signatures from publicly available online images of public figures, and use them to present generic online information relating to them, or their own Blippar Face Profile if they have created one.
+A Halo of a user is only created if the user wants to create one and you have control over the content of your Halo and visibility settings.
+We do create simple facial signatures from publicly available online images of public figures, and use them to present generic online information relating to them.

-You can delete your Face Profile, and with it the facial signatures relating to you, through the profile settings section in settings in the Blippar app.
-You change your Face Profile from public (which means your Face Profile is discoverable by any Blippar user who blipp you or a photo of you) to private (visible only to you) and the other way around any time in the profile settings of the app.
+You can delete your Halo, and with it the facial signatures relating to you, through the ‘more options’ menu in the Blippar app.
+You can change your Halo from visible (which means your Halo is discoverable by any Blippar user who blipps you or an image of you) to invisible (visible only to you) and the other way around any time simply by flicking the switch in the top left corner of your profile.

 Public figures can request to switch off the facial recognition feature by emailing us at email@example.com and we will remove the facial recognition piece so their Blipparsphere profile does not come up when they are blipped.
 The information associated with them will stay in the knowledge graph.

-If you have any concerns about your Face Profile or data that we hold about you then please contact us at firstname.lastname@example.org
+If you have any concerns about your Halo or data that we hold about you then please contact us at firstname.lastname@example.org

 Will Blippar share my facial data?

-We will not share your facial signatures or Face Profiles with our clients or third parties, other than when making the Face Profiles visible to other users when your Face Profile is set to public.
+We will not share your facial signatures or Halos with our clients or third parties, other than when making the Halos visible to other users when your profile is set to visible or where we are required to share such information with service providers who perform services on our behalf.
+The only exception to this is where there are legal reasons for us to disclose, such as in response to a search warrant or court order.
 We take keeping this biometric data secure extremely seriously and use AWS, one of the most secure data centres in the world.
-The only exception to this is where there are legal reasons for us to disclose – see section entitled With third parties for legal reasons for further detail.
+See sections entitled with third parties and with third parties for legal reasons for further detail.

-We will collect aggregated statistics which are not unique to you and cannot identify you about how our users or categories of users are interacting with Face Profiles and other services we offer using facial recognition.
+We will collect aggregated statistics (which are not unique to you and cannot identify you) about how our users or categories of users are interacting with your Halo and other services we offer using facial recognition.

 This Section Has General Information About Your Personal Information